TamsinHuggins/exercises-git/README.md

 When you modify a tracked file, Git knows about it.

-When you do a `git status`, Git says the changes are not yet staged for commit i.e. you haven't said you're ready to commit the modification
+When you do a `git status`, Git says the changes are not yet staged for commit i.e. you haven't said you're ready to commit the modification by doing a git add.

 ```
 git status
 ```

+Leave these changes unstaged for now.

-## End of Section 1 challenge
+## End of Section 1 Challenge - Adding and Committing Multiple Modifications

 - Create a new file in git_practice called goodbyes.txt
 - Add to goodbyes.txt the word for goodbye in your chosen language.
 - This time, instead of adding just one file or change to the staging area, try adding all changes to the staging area using `.` to mean everything.
-This will stage any changes including both creations and modifications
+This will stage any changes including the creation of your new goodbyes.txt AND any unstaged modifications to greetings.txt

 ```
 git add .